Don't let your CV get binned by the hiring bots.

-Applicant tracking systems (ATS) use software designed to scan CVs and eliminate the least-qualified candidates for a role, resulting in up to 75 percent of CVs being rejected before the recruiter even sees them.
-This means that the chance of your CV being tossed before it has even been read is painfully high.
+If so, you're not alone.
+What many job seekers don't realise is that nearly 98 per cent of organisations use software known as an applicant tracking system (ATS) that is designed to scan CVs and eliminate the least-qualified candidates for a role.
+This results in up to 75 per cent of CVs being rejected before the recruiter even sees them, and that the chance of your CV being tossed before it has even been read is painfully high.

 An ATS scans and stores candidate CVs in a digital database that recruiters can use to shortlist applications based on keywords.
-A recruiter receives an average of 250 applications per job advertised, therefore it makes sense why they would adopt an ATS to help find the perfect candidate.
+A recruiter receives an average of 250 applications per job advertised, so it makes sense why they would adopt an ATS to help find the perfect candidate.

 An applicant tracking system works in a similar way to search engine optimisation (SEO): by employing keywords.
 When you submit your CV, the ATS scans it and stores it in a database.
 The recruiter can then search this database using keywords such as specific skills, qualifications or job titles to create a shortlist of applications.
 The trick for candidates is to make sure their CV contains the relevant keywords that the recruiter is likely to search for.

-So, how do you find the right keywords?
+So, how do you find the right keywords to use in a CV?
 It's simple.
-Look at the job ad as a starting point.
-Nine times out of 10 the job ad will contain the specific skills and qualifications the recruiter is looking for.
+Look to the job ad as a starting point.
+Nine times out of 10, the job ad will contain the specific skills and qualifications the recruiter is looking for.
 Your task is to make sure these keywords are listed in your CV.

-Format your CV correctly
+2. Format your CV correctly